Seminole 89 Exceptional

 What's it like Living in Seminole?

-Seminole, FL receives 89/100 for its livability score; this results in a ranking of #3 in Florida and #71 in the USA.
+The livability score in Seminole is 89 out of 100 and the city is ranked in the 99th percentile of all cities across America.
 Clearly, Seminole is doing something right, as this score ranks well above the average of most cities.
-This city is also ranked in the top 10 percentile of all cities across the USA.
-There are nine total categories that generate the livability score.
-Seminole ranks well for amenities (A-), crime (B-), cost of living (A+), education (B), employment (B-) and housing (A+)
+Seminole has also earned the rare honor of ranking in the top 10 percentile among all cities.
+Based on the scores for each individual category, Seminole has been rewarded with high marks for amenities (A-), crime (B+), cost of living (A), education (B), employment (B) and housing (A+).

 The mantra of real estate, "location, location, location," underscores the importance of where a property is situated, making it a pivotal factor in your quest for a new home.
 Fortunately, when you're living in Seminole, you'll discover an abundance of exceptional local amenities and lots of things to do.
 Among these are conveniently located grocery stores, charming coffee shops, diverse dining options and plenty of spacious parks.
 These local amenities contribute significantly to its overall appeal, ensuring that your daily needs are met and offering ample opportunities for leisure and recreation.
 When considering your next move, the thriving local scene in Seminole undoubtedly enhances its desirability, affirming the significance of its prime location.

-Assuming that Seminole meets all of your requirements like low crime rates, good schools and great local amenities, the next most important item to examine is the affordability of real estate in Seminole.
-Everything else becomes a lot less important if it turns out that home prices in Seminole are simply unattainable.
-Median real estate prices in Seminole come in at $217,900, which is 30.6% higher than the Florida average.
+There are many factors that go into deciding if an area is the right fit for your lifestyle.
+Certain “must haves” like low crime, great schools and nearby amenities are all at the top of most people's lists.
+But before even considering if those options are attainable, we'll need to know if the real estate in Seminole is actually affordable.
+Median real estate prices in Seminole come in at $390,945, which is 30.5% higher than the Florida average.
 The home price to income ratio compares the median home prices to the median household income.
-In Seminole, the home price to income ratio is 3.6, which is 5.9% higher than the Florida average.
+In Seminole, the home price to income ratio is 4.3, which is 2.4% higher than the Florida average.

 Best Places to Live in and Around Seminole